davidtwco/rfcs/text/0000-build-std.md

 ## Why not do nothing?
 [why-not-do-nothing]: #why-not-do-nothing

+Support for rebuilding the standard library is a long-standing feature request from subsets of the Rust community and blocks the work of some project teams (e.g. sanitisers and branch protection in the compiler team, amongst others).
+Inaction forces these users to remain on nightly and depend on the unstable `-Zbuild-std` flag indefinitely.
+RFCs and discussion dating back to the first stable release of the language demonstrate the longevitity of build-std as a need.

+## Shouldn't build-std be part of rustup?
+[shouldnt-build-std-be-part-of-rustup]: #shouldnt-build-std-be-part-of-rustup

+build-std is effectively creating a new sysroot with a customised standard library[^2]. rustup as Rust's toolchain manager has lots of existing machinery to create and maintain sysroots. rustup knows how to download `rust-src`, it knows how to create a new toolchain from an existing sysroot (as in `rustup toolchain link`), it would only need to learn how to invoke Cargo on the `rust-src` sources. rustup would be invoking tools from the next layer of abstraction (Cargo) in the same way that Cargo invokes tools from the layer of abstraction after it (rustc).

+A brief prototype of this idea was created and
+[short design document was drafted][why-not-rustup] before concluding that it would not be possible.
+With artifact dependencies, it may be desirable to build with a different standard library and if rustup was creating different toolchains per-customised standard library then Cargo would need to have knowledge of these to switch between them, which isn't possible (and something of a layering violation).

+[^2]: While `--extern` is used in today's unstable implementation, this is largely for convenience, creating a new sysroot and using it with `--sysroot` is equivalent.

 ## Should target specifications own knowledge of which standard library crates are supported?
 [should-target-specifications-own-knowledge-of-which-standard-library-crates-are-supported]: #should-target-specifications-own-knowledge-of-which-standard-library-crates-are-supported

+It is much simpler to record this information in a target's specification than to try and match on the target's cfg values in a `build.rs`, set a cfg and then emit an error in the source code.

+Target specifications have typically been considered part of the compiler and there has been hesistation to have target specs be the source of truth for information like standard library support, as this is the domain of the library team and ought to be owned by the standard library (such as in the standard library's `build.rs`).
+However, with appropriate processes and sync points, there is no reason why the target specification could not be primarily maintained by t-compiler but in close coordination with library and other relevant teams.

 ## Why replace `restricted_std` with explicit standard library support for a target?
 [why-replace-restricted_std-with-explicit-standard-library-support-for-a-target]: #why-replace-restricted_std-with-explicit-standard-library-support-for-a-target

+`restricted_std` was originally added as part of a mechanism to enable the standard library to build on all targets (just with stubbed out functionality), however stability is not an ideal match for this use case.
+When `restricted_std` applies, users must add `#![feature(restricted_std)]` to opt-in to using the standard library anyway (conditionally, only for affected targets), and have no mechanism for opting-in on behalf of their dependencies (including first-party crates like `libtest`).

 ## Why disallow custom targets?
 [why-disallow-custom-targets]: #why-disallow-custom-targets